DoctorKhan/Manual-Override-Book/src/50_capstone/00_practices_for_liberation.md

 **You have learned to override your programming.
 Now you may be ready to discover where that programming came from.**

 **The internal investigation is complete.
 The historical investigation is about to begin.**

+---

+## The Journey Continues

+**You now possess the tools for internal sovereignty.
+You can see your own programming and consciously choose to override it.**

+But this raises a profound and unsettling question: Why is our internal 'software' so similar?
+Why are we all so susceptible to the same 'glitches' and manipulations?
+It's as if we are all running on a single, ancient operating system.

+**To understand this, we must become archaeologists of the human soul and investigate our own origin code.**

+The investigation deepens in ***The Human Experiment: A New Story for Humanity***, where we will follow the evidence—from our DNA to our oldest myths—to uncover the truth of who we are and where we came from.

+**The toolkit is complete.
+The origin story awaits.**